 Meanwhile, Tillerson has pledged that US President Donald Trump’s administration will continue to build ties with its long-standing NATO partner Turkey in the years to come.

 “In the US, the people of Turkey have a trusted ally and a partner who is committed to its safety and security and advancing economic opportunity. … The Trump administration will continue to build ties with the long-standing ally and our friend,” Tillerson said at a press briefing in Ankara.

 Turkey and the United States will stay together as part of the US-led coalition seeking to defeat Daesh, he added.

-Posted by Jim W. Dean, Managing Editor on April 1, 2017, With 1211 Reads Filed under World.
+Posted by Jim W. Dean, Managing Editor on April 1, 2017, With 1223 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.